 Education Technology: What Is Edtech?
 A Guide.

-Edtech, a portmanteau of the phrase “education technology," is the combination of IT tools and educational practices aimed at facilitating and enhancing learning.
-Our guide will walk you through the current state of education technology and its bright future in the classroom.
+Edtech, or education technology, is the combination of IT tools and educational practices aimed at facilitating and enhancing learning.

 What Is Edtech?

-Edtech is the practice of introducing IT tools into the classroom to create a more engaging, inclusive and individualized learning experience.
+Edtech, or education technology, is the practice of introducing information and communication technology tools into the classroom to create more engaging, inclusive and individualized learning experiences.

-Today’s classrooms have moved beyond the clunky desktop computers that were once the norm and are now tech-infused with tablets, interactive online courses and even robots that can take notes and record lectures for students who are ill.
+Today’s classrooms have moved beyond the clunky desktop computers that were once the norm and are now tech-infused with tablets, interactive online courses and even robots that can take notes and record lectures for absent students.

-This influx of edtech tools are changing classrooms in a variety of ways.
-For instance, edtech robots, virtual reality lessons and gamified classroom activities make it easier for students to stay engaged through fun forms of learning; IoT devices are being hailed for their ability to create digital classrooms for students, whether they’re physically in school, on the bus or at home; even machine learning and blockchain tools are assisting teachers with grading tests and holding students accountable for homework.
+The influx of edtech tools are changing classrooms in a variety of ways.
+For instance, edtech robots, virtual reality lessons and gamified classroom activities make it easier for students to stay engaged through fun forms of learning.
+And edtech IoT devices are hailed for their ability to create digital classrooms for students, whether they’re physically in school, on the bus or at home.
+Even machine learning and blockchain tools are assisting teachers with grading tests and holding students accountable for homework.

-The potential for scalable individualized learning has played an important role in edtech's ascendance.
+The potential for scalable individualized learning has played an important role in the edtech industry’s ascendance.
 The way we learn, how we interact with classmates and teachers, and our overall enthusiasm for the same subjects is not a one-size-fits-all situation.
 Everyone learns at their own pace and in their own style.
 Edtech tools make it easier for teachers to create individualized lesson plans and learning experiences that foster a sense of inclusivity and boost the learning capabilities of all students, no matter their age or learning abilities.

 And it looks like technology in the classroom is here to stay.
 In a 2018 study, 86 percent of eighth-grade teachers agreed that using technology to teach students is important.
 And 75 percent of the study’s teachers said technology use improved the academic performance of students.
-For that reason, it’s vital to understand the benefits edtech brings in the form of increased communication, collaboration and overall quality of education.
+For that reason, many would argue it’s vital to understand the benefits edtech brings in the form of increased communication, collaboration and overall quality of education.